5 of the World’s Least Spoken Languages in 2026

 Njerep (Nigeria)

 Njerep is the spoken language of an ethnic group of the same name living in Nigeria.
-Nigeria is one of Africa’s most ethnically diverse countries, with many small ethnic groups and the Njerep people are one of the smallest, consisting of just six members.
+Nigeria is one of Africa’s most ethnically diverse countries, with many small ethnic groups, and the Njerep people are among the smallest, according to recent estimates, comprising just six members.

 Dreamers $4499 Scholarship